by Texas Homesteader~

 My dad always said, “If you’re going to plant a tree for shade (or landscaping), it might as well give you something to eat!”
 Thanks dad – so true.

-So I planted a pair of Jonathon apple trees.
+I planted a pair of Jonathon apple trees in our front yard.
 These are smaller varieties that only get about 10-ft tall when fully mature.
 So they work very well in our yard.

-When it comes to the front flowerbed plantings, I typically mix this plan up each year as I play with the front flowerbed section of my landscaping.
+When it comes to my front flowerbed plantings, I typically mix this plan up each year as I play with the front flowerbed section of my landscaping.

 It’s lots of fun to change it out each year.
 And I promise you that stepping onto the front porch to harvest fresh spinach or home-grown carrots for a dinner party is sure to get the conversation going!